CleanCut/headtail/README.md

 $ somecommand | headtail

 # Get the first 25 and last 5 lines of a file
-$ headtail somebigfile.txt -n 25 -t 5
+$ headtail somebigfile.txt -H 25 -T 5

 # Get the default amount of first lines, but only 3 last lines
-$ headtail somebigfile.txt -t 3
+$ headtail somebigfile.txt -T 3

 # Do the default thing...but then keep tailing...
 $ headtail somebigfile.txt -f